spatialaudio/schunk/README.rst

 The file ``myschunk.py`` must be in the current directory for this to work.

-If you are an object oriented kind of person, you can of course also write your own class::
+If you are an object-oriented kind of person, you can of course also write your own class::

    import schunk